johnmausfam/systemjust-react-component-startkit/README.md

 css    : css file here

-scss   : scss and sass file here(compile to css file and copy to dist/css/ when build this package)
+scss   : scss and sass file here (will be compiled to css file and copy to **dist/scss/** when build this package)